-A Soldier being separated under Chapter 6 will be awarded a characterization of service of honorable, general under honorable conditions, or an uncharacterized description of service if in entry-level status.
-A hardship or dependency separation will be granted to a Soldier if evidence submitted clearly indicates that the condition is not temporary and separation will alleviate the situation.
-A Soldier desiring a hardship or dependency discharge must submit an application to his/her unit commander.
+A soldier being separated under Chapter 6 will be awarded a characterization of service of honorable, general under honorable conditions, or an uncharacterized description of service if in an entry-level status.
+A hardship or dependency separation will be granted to a soldier if evidence submitted clearly indicates that the condition is not temporary and separation will alleviate the situation.
+A soldier desiring a hardship or dependency discharge must submit an application to his/her unit commander.
 Final approval or disapproval is the responsibility of the field commander.

 Dependency.
-Dependency exists when death or disability of a member of a Soldier's (or spouse's) immediate family causes that family member to rely upon the Soldier for principal care or support.
+Dependency exists when death or disability of a member of a soldier's (or spouse's) immediate family causes that family member to rely upon the soldier for principal care or support and such care or support cannot be provided while on active duty in the Army.

 Hardship.
-Hardship exists in cases not involving disability of a member of the Soldier's (or spouse's) immediate family where separation from the Service will significantly affect the care or support of the family.
+Hardship exists in cases not involving death or disability of a member of the soldier's (or spouse's) immediate family, that causes the soldier's (or spouse's) immediate family to rely upon the soldier for principal care or support and such care or support cannot be provided while on active duty in the Army.
 Types of separations include:

 - Parenthood of Married Soldiers.
-A married Soldier who becomes a parent by birth, adoption, or marriage (stepparent), and whose child/children under 18 years of age resides within the household, may apply for separation under hardship.
-The Soldier must submit evidence that the roles of parent and Soldier are incompatible and he/she cannot fulfill his/her military obligation without neglecting the child or children. - Sole Parents.
-A Soldier, who is a "sole parent" and whose child/children is under 18 years of age and resides within the household, may apply for separation under hardship. - Surviving Spouse.
+A married soldier who becomes a parent by birth, adoption, or marriage (stepparent), and whose child/children under 18 years of age resides within the household, may apply for separation under hardship.
+The Soldier must submit evidence that the roles of parent and soldier are incompatible and he/she cannot fulfill his/her military obligation without neglecting the child or children. - Sole Parents.
+A soldier who is a "sole parent" and whose child/children is under 18 years of age and resides within the household, may apply for separation under hardship. - Surviving Spouse.
 Soldiers may request separation for hardship when the death of a military or civilian spouse occurs.